-Ah, those are the unpredictable ones.
-Behavioral interview questions ask what you’ve done — or would do — in certain circumstances.
+What are behavioral interview questions?
+They are queries that employers ask to find out more about how you think and what you’ve done — or would do — in certain circumstances.

 - Describe a situation where you found yourself outside your comfort zone.

-- Give me an example of a time when you had to explain something complex to a client or co-worker.
+- Give me an example of a time when you had to explain something complex to a client, customer or coworker.